Have you noticed a limited neck movement or a little tilting to one side in your child?

-You may worry that Chiropractic care is too ‘aggressive’ a treatment for a child or that these may worsen their condition.
+You may worry that Chiropractic care is too ‘aggressive’ for a child or that these may worsen their condition.

 But Chiropractors will not use the same techniques or as much force on the child as they do an adult.

-Compared to physical therapy, Chiropractic treatments are the gentler option.
+Compared to physical therapy, Chiropractic adjustments are the gentler option.